Trump has been indicted again: All the lawsuits and investigations he faces

 The former president was found liable by a Manhattan jury in May 2023 for the sexual abuse of former Elle magazine columnist E Jean Carroll.
 The author accused the president of raping her in a New York department store in the mid-1990s, and sued Mr Trump has said she was “totally lying” about the allegation, prompting a defamation suit.

-Just one day later he attacked her again with remarks at a CNN town hall, doubling down on his previous defamatory comments.
+Just one day later Trump attacked Carroll again with remarks at a CNN town hall, doubling down on his previous defamatory comments.

 An amended lawsuit has now been filed by Ms Carroll’s lawyer Roberta Kaplan to include the remarks made on CNN.